huilinghe19/GUI_CopleyController/README.md

 2. Use git clone to download all the content here to a folder such as "/work",

 3. Open the GUI using "taurusgui work/GUI_CopleyController".
 Then CopleyController is opened.
 The structure is shown in "/images".
 It works well with the motors.
 The functions of each module such as experiment config, macros and sequencer, taurustrend, are described in the sardana training.
-As soon as
+The GUI is a combination of these modules.

 Because pip is not installed in my computer, so I can not use pip to create GUI directly.
 If you have pip, you can use "pip install work/GUI_CopleyController" to install GUI and then you can run GUI USING "CopleyController".